 McLaren GT: verdict

-If you want mid-engined two-seater there are more exciting ones than this.
-McLaren makes some of them.
-And if you’re dead set on a luxurious big coupe like the Bentley Continental, it’s going to take a giant mental leap (and a smaller physical one over that door sill and under the dihedral door) to consider McLaren’s GT as an alternative.
+If you want a mid-engined two-seater there are more exciting ones than this and McLaren makes some of them.
+Arrive at a track and you will immediately be pining for the bewitching 720S.
+And if you’re dead set on a big luxurious coupe like the Bentley Continental, it’s going to take a giant mental leap (and a smaller physical one over that door sill and under the dihedral door) to consider McLaren’s GT as an alternative.